Fair Cardholder Agreement

 Under MasterCard Rules, your liability for unauthorized MasterCard debit transactions on your Card Account is $0.00 if you notify us within two (2) Business Days and you are not grossly negligent or fraudulent in the handling of your Card or PIN.
 This reduced liability does not apply to PIN transactions not processed by MasterCard or ATM cash withdrawals.

 Also, if you become aware of and/or your electronic history shows transactions that you did not make, including those made by your Card or other means, notify us at once following the procedures stated in the section labeled “Information About Your Right to Dispute Errors” appearing above.
 If you do not tell us within 60 days of the earlier of the date you electronically access your account, if the unauthorized transaction could be viewed in your electronic history, or the date we sent the FIRST written history on which the unauthorized transfer appeared, you may not get back any money you lost after the sixty (60) days if we can prove that we could have stopped someone from taking the money if you had notified us in time.
-If a good reason (such as a long trip or a hospital stay) kept you from telling us, we may extend the time periods for a reasonable period.
+If a good reason (such as a long trip or a hospital stay) kept you from telling us, we may extend the time periods for a reasonable period at our sole discretion.

 Any translation of this Agreement is provided solely for your convenience.
 The meanings of terms, conditions and representations herein are subject to definitions and interpretations in the English language.
 Any translation provided may not accurately represent the information in the original English language version.
 The English language version of this Agreement shall govern in the event of any conflict in meaning or translation into any other language.

-We may (a) amend or change the terms and conditions of this Agreement or (b) cancel or suspend your Card Account or this Agreement at any time without prior notice to you except as required by applicable law.
+We may (a) amend or change the terms and conditions of this Agreement or (b) cancel or suspend your Bank Account and/or Card Account or this Agreement at any time without prior notice to you except as required by applicable law.
 You may cancel this Agreement by returning the Card (if applicable) to us.
 Your termination of this Agreement will not affect any of our rights or your obligations arising under this Agreement prior to termination.

-In the event your Card Account is cancelled, closed, or terminated for any reason, so long as you used your Card Account in accordance with the terms of this Agreement, you may request the unused balance to be returned to you via a check to the mailing address we have in our records.
+In the event your Bank Account and/or Card Account is cancelled, closed, or terminated for any reason, so long as you used your Bank Account and Card Account in accordance with the terms of this Agreement, you may request the unused balance to be returned to you via a check to the mailing address we have in our records.
 Unless you are eligible for receipt of “Excess Funds,” as described in the section labeled, “Activation/Registration,” there is a fee for this service.
 For information about the fee, see the section labeled “Fee Schedule.”
 The Issuer reserves the right to refuse to return any unused balance amount less than $1.00.

 In order to electronically review and retrieve the documents related to your account(s) with Fair and delivered to you in connection with this request for consent (Documents), you will first need to review and accept this consent form.